PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 Then you can define your queries and mutation in `src/resolver/Hello/` folder.

-> :bulb: You can auto feed your database through the `yarn feed`.
+> 💡 You can auto feed your database through the `yarn feed`.

 ##### Resources
   - [Apollo schema](https://www.apollographql.com/docs/tutorial/schema/)